 All About Trade Shows: Attraction

 In this series we talked a lot about specific products and services to help maximize your effectiveness at trade shows.
 The topics helped you better attract people and maximize the efficiency of the time you have with potential customers so you can generate leads.
 In this article we're going to take a step back and talk about one general topic, attracting people to you.
-We will discuss not just products and services that will boost your visibility, but also what you can before the trade show in terms of both preparation and design so that people actively come to you, or want to come to you when passing by.
+We will discuss trade show booth ideas to attract visitors not just from the standpoint of products and services, but also what you can do before in terms of both preparation and design.
+The goal is to make people actively come to you, or want to come to you when passing by.

 Presentation is a topic we brushed on multiple times when talking about products you need to have.
 To recap, you need to look professional and there are certain minimums you need to look professional enough to attract passersby who don't know you.
 The basics that you need are listed in our Trade Show Starter Pack, from promotional products to banner stands, but we want to expand more on design.
 One extremely common design flaw is not making what your company does obvious.
 Very few people will take the time to enquire about your business without being able to at least get somewhat of a grasp beforehand.
 Not to mention the business you might miss out on from people who might actually be interested in what you have to offer but end up obliviously walking by.